Last Updated: May 2026

 Health-Related Information and Interactive Tools

 TeenHealthInsight does not ask you to provide, and does not store, any personal health information, medical records, diagnoses, or identifying health data.
-If you choose to email us with a question that includes health information, we treat that email as you would treat any private email — confidentially and only for the purpose of responding to you — but please remember that email is not a secure method of communication for sensitive information.
+If you choose to email us with a question that includes health information, we treat that email as you would treat any private email: confidentially, and only for the purpose of responding to you.
+Please remember that email is not a secure method of communication for sensitive information.

 Important: TeenHealthInsight is an educational resource only.
 Nothing on the website is medical advice, and no information you provide or record through the website establishes a doctor–patient relationship.
 For medical concerns, always consult a qualified healthcare provider.